-Although we have no plans to build another coal plant, we continue to monitor the development of new technologies, including carbon capture and storage.
-Should any of these technologies be demonstrated commercially to improve the scalability and cost-competitiveness of low-carbon fossil-fueled power generation in the future, we would want to have those technology options available for consideration.
+Although we have no plans to build another coal plant, we continue to monitor the development of new technologies, including carbon capture and storage for both coal and natural gas.
+Should any of these technologies be demonstrated commercially to improve the scalability, we would want to have those technology options available for consideration.

 Learn more about AEP’s strategic vision for reducing carbon emissions.

-Cook’s two units were originally designed for a 40-year life, but in 2005 the licenses were extended by 20 years to 2034 for Unit 1 and 2037 for Unit 2.
-In 2018, Unit 1 surpassed four years of continuous service (excluding time to refuel, which occurs every 18 months), an industry leading accomplishment.
+Cook’s two units originally were designed for a 40-year life, but, in 2005, the licenses were extended by 20 years to 2034 for Unit 1 and 2037 for Unit 2.
+In 2019, the plant completed two refueling outages.

-The Cook Plant is part of an industrywide, multi-year strategy to transform the industry and ensure the plant’s long-term viability.
-The strategy, called Delivering the Nuclear Promise, identifies efficiency measures; adopts best practices; and applies new technology solutions that improve operations, reduce costs and drive regulatory and market change to ensure nuclear energy facilities are fully recognized for their value and don’t succumb to premature reactor retirements.
+The Cook Plant is part of an industrywide, multiyear strategy to transform the industry and ensure the plant’s long-term viability.
+The strategy identifies efficiency measures, adopts best practices and applies new technology solutions that improve operations, reduce costs and drive regulatory and market change to ensure nuclear energy facilities are fully recognized for their value and don’t succumb to premature reactor retirements.